AlekseyFedorovich/ADXL345_spi_micropython/readme.md

 # uPy - ADXL345 - SPI
-Library for interacting through the SPI protocol with an 'Analog Devices ADXL345' accelerometer from an ESP32 MCU, flashed with MicroPython.
+Library for controlling through the SPI protocol an 'Analog Devices ADXL345' accelerometer from an MCU flashed with MicroPython (in particular this was tested with a **ESP32-WROVER** (4MB RAM)).

 Methods are optimised for being as fast as possible, trying to reach max available sampling frequency (3.2kHz) for this device.

 ## Wiring
-The following wirings refers to the tested setup on an **ESP32-WROVER** (4MB RAM):
+The following wirings refers to the tested setup on an ESP32-WROVER:

 ADXL345 Pin name  | ESP32 Pin name (number)
  ---------------- | -----------------------